 - next payment, trial end and start date

 - related orders.

-Because of this, a subscription can have multiple orders associated with it to record historical transactions during its life-cycle.
-An order can also be associated with the transaction related to multiple subscriptions.
+Because of this, a subscription can have multiple orders associated with it to record different historical transactions during its life-cycle.
+An order can also be associated with one transaction that relates to multiple subscriptions.

 Subscription Order Types ↑ Back to top